-Gr oup
+Group Group

-2022 2021
+2023 2022

 \$'000 \$'000

-Contract assets 1,821 -
+Contract assets (Note 7) 4,706 1,821

-Contract liabilities (4,613) (1,255)
+Contract liabilities (Note 16) (3,180) (4,613)

 Contract assets relate primarily to the Group's right to consideration for works completed but not billed at the reporting date in respect of its construction contract of mechanical construction and fabrication service for specialised valves under the engineering segment.
 The contract assets are transferred to trade receivables when the rights become unconditional.
-This usually occurs when the Group issue progress billings to the customers.
+This usually occurs when the Group issues invoices for progress billings to the customers.